kristian-lange-tw/JATOS_docs_v3/pages/Example-Group-Studies.md

 So you could:

 1. Download the [Snake game](Example-Studies.html#snake)
-1. Get a link for the first worker: Snake game -> Batch Manager -> Default batch -> Worker Setup -> Personal Multiple worker and 'Add' a new one.
+1. Get a link for the first worker: Snake game -> Worker & Batch Manager -> Default batch -> Worker Setup -> Personal Multiple worker and 'Add' a new one.
 In the confirmation press 'Run' to start the study.
 1. Get the link for the second worker: in a second browser tab (or window), go to Worker Setup in the same Default batch and create a new Personal Multiple worker.
 Press 'Run' to start the study.
 1. In both browser tabs, click through the introduction until you arrive in the waiting room.
 Click 'Join' and then 'Ready'.
 1. Voilà!
 You'll see two snakes moving around: your own and the one from the other worker.